 The ECDC Fellowship Programme works in close collaboration with several EPIET-associated programmes.
-These programmes are field epidemiology training programmes (FETP) run and governed by the Member States.
-Current EPIET-associated programmes include the German postgraduate training for applied epidemiology (PAE) and FETP Norway.
+These programmes are field epidemiology training programmes (FETP) run and governed by the Member States, currently including the German postgraduate training for applied epidemiology (PAE).
 EPIET and EPIET-associated programmes share scientific content based on the curriculum of EPIET and collaborate based upon agreements between ECDC and the programmes themselves.
-In this manual, experts responsible for EPIET-associated programmes are designated as 'EAP scientific coordinators' even though titles may differ by country (e.g. scientific coordinator, senior scientific coordinator, director).
+In this manual, experts responsible for EPIET-associated programmes are designated as 'EAP scientific coordinators' even though titles may differ by country (e.g., scientific coordinator, senior scientific coordinator, director).